 Above: The stem is usually unbranched below the floral array.
 Stem leaves are few.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - The inflorescence has 6 to 20+ flower heads.
 2nd photo - The phyllaries form a single series around the flower head, these showing purplish tips, and are covered with the cobwebby hair.
-Note the calyculi (involucre bracts below the phyllaries) are inconspicuous.
+Note the purple-tipped calyculi (involucre bracts below the phyllaries) are inconspicuous.

 Below: Stem leaves are pinnately lobed and like the stem, have fine cobwebby hair.

 Notes: Prairie Ragwort has not been listed on any previous Garden census.
 These photos are from 2012.
 The plant is well distributed in Minnesota, found in 2/3rds of the counties, most common in the western counties, but also found in the metro counties.
 It is one of six species of Packera in the state and is one of the three most common along with P. aurea (Golden Ragwort) and P. paupercula (Balsam Ragwort).
 Within The U.S. it is found from the Rocky Mountains eastward except for Texas and the coastal areas.
 In Canada it is known in Saskatchewan and Ontario.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.